johnasp/johnaspinall.co.uk/_posts/2016-07-18-mobile-size-guide-ux-ui.md

 ### Testing

-I sent the ![Codepen live URL]{http://codepen.io/johnasp/full/LkQWva/} around to the business and added to the JIRA ticket comments sections.
+I sent the [Codepen live URL]{http://codepen.io/johnasp/full/LkQWva/} around to the business and added to the JIRA ticket comments sections.
 The business analysts then tested the product in their teams, made a few small iterative changes which I did as when they were requested.

 I also "guerrilla tested" the product by getting my Mum and partner to complete a set of user tasks, observed these tasks taking place and noted down any difficulties they had completing a particular task.
 I was pleased to observe they didn't have any problems!